 Some people feel that it’s hard to stick with GAPS during the summer, but I actually think it can be pretty easy because there tends to be less baked goods and more BBQ-type meals.
 We GAPS-sters might skip the hamburger buns and potato salad, but we’ll gladly bring our own grass-fed burgers for the grill and munch on the green salad and fresh fruit.

-Do you have tips that I’ve missed?
+Do you GAPS Diet tips for summer that I’ve missed?
 Share them with us in the comments!